When is Dancing on Ice 2020 on TV?

 Who’re the Dancing on Ice judges?

-Once more, as with the whole lot else, the total judging line-up is but to be confirmed, however what we do know is Jason Gardiner won’t be returning, being changed by John Barrowman.
+Once more, as with every thing else, the complete judging line-up is but to be confirmed, however what we do know is Jason Gardiner won’t be returning, being changed by John Barrowman.

-Gardiner formally stop in August 2019 after months of hypothesis, and practically a yr after his on-air row with then-contestant Gemma Collins.
+Gardiner formally stop in August 2019 after months of hypothesis, and almost a yr after his on-air row with then-contestant Gemma Collins.

-“After all these years I feel it’s time for me to say goodbye to my judging role and return to things I have been putting on hold and have been on the back burner for a while,” he mentioned in a video message to followers.

 “To all of my DOI fans I really thank you for your support and encouragement over the years, I know we’ve gone through some controversies and I’m glad you got my unique judging style and honestly.
 It’s because of you I never cowered or shied away from serving up the truth.”